What do you mean by 'active learning' and 'differentiation'?

 We currently do not have the additional support needed to help a child with ADHD to benefit from the course.

-I'm worried my seven year old is not going to like being in a class with four year olds.
+I'm worried my seven year old is not going to like being in a class with five year olds.
 How can you reassure me that he's going to get something out of it?

 Each child will be taught at a level appropriate for their ability.
 The teaching will be differentiated to include all learners, and tasks and activities arranged with this in mind.